JEThornley/riordansite/content/home/teaching.md

 #  cta_icon = "graduation-cap"

 [[item]]
-  title = "ZCOMM 420: Financial Technology and Innovation" content = "Every part of the financial value chain is being “disrupted” by technology-based innovators.
+  title = "COMM 420: Financial Technology and Innovation" content = "Every part of the financial value chain is being “disrupted” by technology-based innovators.
 We study how finance how finance has changed - the good and the bad- and what the future may bring." align = "right"